interpretml/DiCE/README.rst

 * scikit-learn
 * pandas
 * h5py
-* tensorflow (DiCE was tested on `TensorFlow 1.13.0-rc1 <https://github.com/tensorflow/tensorflow/releases/tag/v1.13.0-rc1>`_.
-We are working to support Tensorflow 2.0 soon!)
+* tensorflow (We use DiCE with `TensorFlow 1.13.0-rc1 <https://github.com/tensorflow/tensorflow/releases/tag/v1.13.0-rc1>`_ in the notebooks, however, it works with Tensorflow>=1.13 as well.)

 Getting started with DiCE
 -------------------------